Human head: Society and culture

 For humans, the front of the head (the face) is the main distinguishing feature between different people due to its easily discernible features, such as eye and hair colors, shapes of the sensory organs, and the wrinkles.
 Humans easily differentiate between faces because of the brain's predisposition toward facial recognition.
 When observing a relatively unfamiliar species, all faces seem nearly identical.
 Human infants are biologically programmed to recognize subtle differences in anthropomorphic facial features.

-People who have greater than average intelligence are sometimes depicted in cartoons as having bigger heads as a way of notionally indicating that they have a "larger brain".
+People who have greater than average intelligence are sometimes depicted in cartoons as having bigger heads as a way of notionally indicating that they have a "larger head".
 Additionally, in science fiction, an extraterrestrial having a big head is often symbolic of high intelligence.
 Despite this depiction, advances in neurobiology have shown that the functional diversity of the brain means that a difference in overall brain size is only slightly to moderately correlated to differences in overall intelligence between two humans.